monkeytim19/proof-repair-LLM-Lean4/README.md

 ## Experiment Results

 All experiment results are within the directory ```./experiments```, can each subdirectory contains the test predictions from inference and also the indices of the datapoints in mathlib4-repair that either were successfully or unsucessfully repaired by the model.

+Checkpoints to LLMs that have already been fine-tuned are saved as a collection on HuggingFace and can be accessed via: https://huggingface.co/collections/tcwong/proof-repair-llm-lean4-66de36a17a044c1fbdeaf8de